-- Models induced by diet or administration of drugs and chemicals. - Alloxan and Streptozotocin- To induce diabetes as these drugs destroy the Beta cells of the islets of Langerhans. - Chemical mutagenesis approaches in mice and zebrafish. - Diet induced models discovery of vitamins, trace minerals needs and pathogenesis of many diseases.
+- Models induced by diet or administration of drugs and chemicals. - Alloxan and Streptozotocin- To induce diabetes as these drugs destroy the Beta cells of the islets of Langerhans.
+Chemical mutagenesis approaches in mice and zebrafish.

+- minerals needs and pathogenesis of many diseases.